-To provide the students with sufficient knowledge in calculus and matrix algebra, this can be used in their respective fields.
+To provide the students with sufficient knowledge in calculus and matrix algebra,

-Course Outcomes: At the end of the course the student will be able to
+Course Outcomes : At the end of the course the student will be able to

 1 Apply elementary transformations to reduce the matrix into the echelon form and normal form to determine its rank and interpret the various solutions of system of linear equations.
 2 Identify the special properties of a matrix such as the eigen value, eigen vector, employ orthogonal transformations to express the matrix into diagonal form, quadratic form and canonical form.
 3 Equip themselves familiar with the functions of several variables and mean value theorems.
 4 Evaluate double and triple integrals techniques over a region in two dimensional and three dimensional geometry.
 5 Familiarize with special functions to evaluate some proper and improper integrals using Beta and Gamma functions.